Logo

 2. Though you be a Know-Nothing yet,

-Walk to the place
+Turn about and walk to the place

 Of the tarred-and-feathered leader.